7 Thing you should know before Buying a Handgun

-Then first one is called a double action trigger.
+The first one is called a double action trigger.
 This is where the first shot requires a long trigger pull that pulls the hammer back for you before you shoot.
-This can feel funny to some shooters since the next shot will have the hammer already pulled.
+This can feel funny to some shooters since the next shot will have the hammer already pulled back.
 When the hammer is back the trigger pull will be much shorter causing it to feel different from the first shot.

 The semi-automatic handgun is the other type of gun.
 Semi-auto’s have more movie parts, and hold their ammo in a magazine (not to be confused with a clip).
 Most of them have a slide on the top that you pull back to chamber a round and make it ready to fire.
-When you fire the slide come back automatically and chambers the next round for you.
+When you fire the slide comes back automatically and chambers the next round for you.
 Since you still have to pull the trigger again before it will fire these are only semi-auto.

 The 3 most common calibers for semi-auto handguns are 9mm, .40S&W, and 45ACP.
 While you could spend hours learning ballistics and the finer points on what makes them different.
 The fact is they are all good calibers for self-defense, and all around shooting fun.
 The 9mm does have a slight advantage over the others when it comes to cost.
-If you are looking of a self-defense gun that is cheap to practice with 9mm is the way to go.
+If you are looking of a self-defense gun that is cheap to practice with, 9mm is the way to go.

 Try them out